-KNOM is the oldest Catholic radio station in the United States; we’re honored to have been a presence in Western Alaska for more than four decades.
+KNOM is the oldest Catholic radio station operating in the United States.

-Our continuing mission has been possible only through the hard work, sacrifice, dedication, and love of thousands of people: our staff and volunteers, the members of our community, and the thousands of donors who have kept the lights on and the transmitters running.
+The continuing mission has been possible only by the hard work, sacrifice, dedication, and love of thousands of people: our staff and volunteers, listeners and community members, and the thousands of donors who have kept the lights on and the transmitters running.

 Throughout, we’ve been thrilled – with your help – to stay on the air.
 As you’ll frequently hear in birthday greetings on our hotlines program, we hope to remain Yours for Western Alaska for “many more years to come.”